ORWELL BIRTHDAY TYPING 1984

-The first page is scanned immediately above.
-Next birthday - June 25th, 2010 - it will be ANIMAL FARM and so on down to DOWN AND OUT IN PARIS AND LONDON (for which Blair became Orwell in 1933.
+Scanned above is the first page of 1984 that I typed on Orwell's 106th birthday on June 25th, 2009.
+Next year -- June 25th, 2010 - it will be ANIMAL FARM and so on down to DOWN AND OUT IN PARIS AND LONDON (for which Blair became Orwell in 1933.
 See BIRTH OF GEORGE ORWELL NAME).
 Each year I'll lay the typed page on top of the typewriter when I pack it away in its case.

 Godcidently, "Orwell's" typewriter is in excellent operational condition (typical of everything my grandfather owned) and it didn't take long to get back into the unique rhythm of pounding on a manual.
 I could even pick up speed without jamming the keys.
 That's the sign of a truly great typewriter.